 - Woosung Kang, Seoul National University, South Korea

 - Alex Taek-Gwang Lee, Kyung Hee University, South Korea

 - Paul Patton, University of New South Wales, Australia

 - Marc Rolli, University of Leipzig, Germany

 - Anne Sauvagnargues, Universite Paris Nanterre, France

 - Janell Watson, Virginia Tech University, USA

 You will be notified of the acceptance after the scrutiny of the abstract.
 Once the abstract is accepted, one can proceed to the payment of the Registration Fee.
-The deadline for submission of the Full Paper (5000 – 6000 words, Harvard/Chicago referencing, Times New Roman, One and a half space, Font size 11, Justified text, PDF format) will be updated soon.
+The deadline for submission of the Full Paper (5000 – 6000 words, Harvard/Chicago referencing, Times New Roman, One and a half space, Font size 11, Justified text, PDF format) is January 15, 2020.

 Conference Abstracts Screening

 There will be a conference screening committee comprising of international Deleuze scholars.
 The abstracts will be scrutinized by the committee and the decision taken by the committee shall be the final.